John DeFilippo: Oakland Raiders (second stint)

 In 2012, DeFilippo returned to the Oakland Raiders as quarterbacks coach, first under Dennis Allen, and then Tony Sparano.

 Cleveland Browns

 On January 21, 2015, DeFilippo was hired as the Cleveland Browns' new offensive coordinator.
 However, after only one season, DeFilippo was let go after head coach Mike Pettine was fired.

 Philadelphia Eagles

 On January 21, 2016, DeFilippo was hired as the quarterbacks coach of the Philadelphia Eagles.
 In his second season as quarterbacks coach, DeFilippo and the Eagles made their first Super Bowl in 13 years, where in a rematch of Super Bowl XXXIX, the Eagles defeated the New England Patriots 41–33 to win their first Super Bowl in franchise history.

 Minnesota Vikings

-Four days after winning Super Bowl LII, DeFilippo was hired as offensive coordinator of the Minnesota Vikings, the same team his Eagles defeated in the NFC Championship Game a month earlier.
+Four days after winning Super Bowl LII, DeFilippo was hired as offensive coordinator of the Minnesota Vikings, the same team his Eagles defeated in the NFC Championship a month earlier.
 DeFilippo was fired after the Vikings lost 21–7 to the Seattle Seahawks on Monday Night Football in week 14.